jiho314/jiho314.github.io/_pages/about.md

 <img style="float: right;" src = "https://jiho314.github.io/assets/imgs/me.png" width = "30%" >

 Hi!
-I'm a senior undergraduate student majoring in Electrical & Electronic Engineering at Yonsei University, South Korea.
-Currently, I am conducting research on the topic of Coarse-to-fine Behavior Cloning with Action Sequence Quantization. <br/>
+I'm a senior undergraduate student majoring in Electrical & Electronic Engineering at Yonsei University, South Korea. <br/>

-Previously, my intrigue was centered on the research field exploring the understanding of the 4D (dynamic 3D) world.
-Now, I'm deeply interested in how we can use this perception to make informed decisions and take meaningful actions.
-Consequently, I am refining my research area within Robot Learning, aiming to integrate perception with actionable insights.<br/>
+I am interested in how we can enable agents to obtain actionable insights from observations within a dynamic 3D world.
+Therefore, I have a broad research interest in the fields of energy-based/flow-matching models for planning/reasoning, egocentric multi-sensory learning, model-based RL, robot learning and 3D representation, among others.

 <!--